StakeNode777/solana-node-manager/README.md

 **Instant Hot Swap & Failover Tool for Solana Validators with Enhanced Security**

-Solana Node Manager is a simple and secure CLI tool for manual and automatic hot-swapping of a Solana validator identity between two or more servers, ensuring 99.9%+ uptime.
+Solana Node Manager (SNM) is a simple and secure CLI tool for manual and automated hot-swapping of Solana validator identities between two or more servers, ensuring **99.9%+ uptime**.

-Keys and server credentials are stored in encrypted form.
+All keys and server credentials are stored in encrypted form, preventing unauthorized access in rescue mode or after reboot.
-Built in pure PHP with minimal dependencies for maximum security.
+SNM is built in pure PHP with minimal dependencies to maximize transparency and security.

+The tool is shipped with pre-bundled vendor content to mitigate supply chain attacks.

-It also provides a safe interface for managing validator transfers via websites or applications, powered by SSH-based command exchange.
+It also provides a secure interface for managing validator transfers via websites or applications, powered by SSH-based command exchange.

-✅ Compatible with **Agave** and **Jito Solana** validators.
+✅ Fully compatible with **Agave** and **Jito-Solana** validators.

 ---